vinfante1346/visualizations/README.md

 The [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) is suggested for troubleshooting the MCP server.
 Run the below to launch the inspector.

-`npx @modelcontextprotocol/inspector uvx --from "git+https://github.com/Snowflake-Labs/mcp" mcp-server-snowflake --service-config-file "<path_to_file>/tools_config.yaml" --connection-name "default"`
+`npx @modelcontextprotocol/inspector uvx snowflake-labs-mcp --service-config-file "<path_to_file>/tools_config.yaml" --connection-name "default"`

 # FAQs